h2oai/wave-apps/adas-data-analysis-dashboards/readme.md

 - Clone the repository
 - Initialize & Activate a virtual environment
 - Install the requirements
+- run download.py to download the data into data directory
 - wave run app.py
 - Open a web browser and navigate to `http://localhost:10101/` to view the app.